4Source/MFRC522-Chip/README.md

 ## Supported Chips
 Created for MFRC52202HN1

-The following Chips was tested:
+The following Chips are tested:
  * MFRC52202HN1